geoparse/geoparse/README.md

 GeoParse provides a powerful suite of tools for anyone working with geospatial data.
 It allows users to handle basic tasks like geocoding and visualization as well as more advanced features like spatial indexing and OSM-based analysis.
 It includes four key modules, each focusing on different aspects of geospatial tasks.

-* **karta**: The [karta](https://github.com/geoparse/geoparse/blob/main/geoparse/karta.py) module, named after the Swedish word for "map", visualizes vector data (points, lines, polygons) on a map.
-It supports a variety of visualization styles and configurations, including clustering, heatmaps, choropleth maps, and cell-based layers.
-This module is ideal for creating interactive visual maps from geospatial data.
+* **karta**: The [karta](https://github.com/geoparse/geoparse/blob/main/geoparse/karta.py) module, named after the Swedish word for "map," is used to visualize vector data (points, lines, and polygons) on a map.
+The primary function, `plp` (point, line, polygon), supports various visualization styles and configurations, including clustering, heatmaps, choropleth maps, and cell-based layers (e.g., H3, S2, geohash). `karta` is ideal for creating interactive visual maps from geospatial data.

 * **gutils**: The [gutils](https://github.com/geoparse/geoparse/blob/main/geoparse/gutils.py) stands for Geospatial Utilities and provides a wide range of geospatial utilities that serve various tasks such as geometric statistics, transformations, geocoding (address to coordinates), and distance or area calculations.